mariorod98/ObsidianVault/🌳 The Forest/Functions can be defined in three different scopes.md

 ---
 created: 2025-11-07
-last updated: 2025-11-07
+last updated: 2026-01-19
 ---

 up:: [[🐍 Python]]
 tags:: #state/bud #on/python

-# In python, functions can be defined in three different scopes
+# Functions can be defined in three different scopes
 Functions are local to the scope they are declared:
 - **If declared in global scope**, they can be accessed everywhere in the file.
 - **If declared inside a class**, they are member functions of the class.